Indonesia–Kuwait relations

-Indonesia–Kuwait relations was officially established on February 28, 1968.
-The relations focused on economy and trade sectors, especially on energy (oil) and human resources (migrant worker).
-Kuwait have an embassy in Jakarta, while Indonesia have an embassy in Kuwait City.
+Indonesia–Kuwait relations were officially established on February 28, 1968.
+The relations focused on economy and trade sectors, especially on energy (oil) and human resources (migrant workers).
+Kuwait has an embassy in Jakarta, while Indonesia has an embassy in Kuwait City.
 Both countries are the member of Organisation of Islamic Cooperation and Non-Aligned Movement.

-Indonesian President Susilo Bambang Yudhoyono visited Kuwait pada on April 29–30, 2006, and reciprocated by the visit of Kuwaiti Prime Minister, Sheikh Nasser Mohammed Al-Ahmed Al-Sabah to Indonesia on May 30 to June 1, 2007.
+Indonesian President Susilo Bambang Yudhoyono visited Kuwait on April 29–30, 2006, and reciprocated by the visit of Kuwaiti Prime Minister, Sheikh Nasser Mohammed Al-Ahmed Al-Sabah to Indonesia on May 30 to June 1, 2007.

 Trade and investment

 Kuwait imports from Indonesia are paper, cement, plywood, rubber, charcoal, food, furniture, ceramics, electronics, building materials, kitchen utensils and home appliances.
 While Indonesian imports from Kuwait are dominated by oil and oil products such as ethylene and polymers, also importing sack and bags, and goat leather products.
 The bilateral trade volume reached US$1.47 billion in 2010.
 Kuwait also expressed their interest to build a US$7 billion worth oil refinery in Indonesia.